/

 Roles are copied and adjusted without a central standard.
 Temporary rights persist permanently.
 Cross-account trust relationships proliferate.
 Service accounts receive broader permissions than necessary, out of pragmatism.

-The result is not only a security risk but also confusion.
-No one can say with certainty who has access to what, under which conditions, and through which trust chain.
+The result is not only a security risk but also ambiguity.
+No one can say with certainty who has access to what, under what conditions, and via which trust chain.

 Policy drift follows the same pattern.
 Baselines are initially defined, but without automated enforcement, teams gradually deviate from them.
 What started as a standard ends as an intention.

-However, cost explosion is seldom purely an optimization problem.
+But cost explosion is rarely purely an optimization problem.
 It is usually a symptom of architectural fragmentation:

 Uncontrolled duplication of environments;